 Azeem Trivedi’s Cartoons Against Corruption

 So remember, with freedom of speech and expression comes a bunch of problems to deal with.
+Because journalism today is about stabbing, shooting and silencing.
 Only if you are ready to face those, go ahead!

 Tattwa Satpathy’s comedy on religion